Noswal09/parametric-rainfall-insurance/README.md

 ### Rainfall Distribution Modelling
 - 30 years of daily rainfall data analysed to fit Tweedie and Gamma distributions
 - Compare the fit of Gamma and Tweedie to select the distribution
-- Distribution selection based on ability to capture observed variability and skewness
+- Distribution selection based on the ability to capture observed variability and skewness
-- Calibration of parameters for Tweedie distribution
+- Calibration of parameters for the Tweedie distribution
-- Bootstrapped K-S test for evaluating the fit of Tweedie distribution
+- Bootstrapped K-S test for evaluating the fit of the Tweedie distribution

 ---

 ### Stochastic Rainfall Simulation
-- Time Series model used to simulate the parameter $\mu_{t}$ of the Tweedie distribution for each day for the next one year
+- AR(1) Time Series model used to simulate the parameter $\mu_{t}$ of the Tweedie distribution for each day for the next one year
-- Using the simulated $\mu_{t}$ path to generate a random value from Tweedie distribution with parameter $\mu_{t}$, $p$, and $\phi$.
-Parmaeters $p$ and $\phi$ are kept fixed across all days and paths and calibrated in the first notebook
+- Using the simulated $\mu_{t}$ path to generate a random value from the Tweedie distribution with parameter $\mu_{t}$, $p$, and $\phi$.
+Parameters $p$ and $\phi$ are kept fixed across all days and paths and calibrated in the first notebook
 - Multiple simulation paths generated to capture variability in rainfall outcomes

 ---